|

 In the Speaking Section there is an Introduction to Pronunciation.
 This Chapter is a basic linguistics lesson, focusing on phonetics and pronunciation.
 There are graphs of the oral cavity, tables with descriptions of sounds and audio files focusing on stress, minimal pairs etc. There are activities asking students to listen and identify sounds, compare sounds to their own way of pronouncing etc. The sound files indicated by the real player logo, are British English.

 The Listening Section is not theoretical.
 It contains activities, which, however, focus only on one function: complaining.
-After doing the series of texts and exercises (five parts), students are expected to know the basics of dealing with complaints in correspondence and by telephone, be able to ask polite questions, understand questions, enquire after the customer’s satisfaction, ask for clarifications, fill in forms etc.
+After doing the series of texts and exercises (five parts), students are expected to know the basics of dealing with complaints in correspondence and by telephone, be able to ask polite questions, understand questions, enquire after the customer’s satisfaction, ask for clarifications, fill in forms etc. As we see, this listening section provides a lot of useful activities.
+However, they do not focus only on listening.
+The listening exercises are integrated in writing and reading exercises but there are chapters (4,5), which do not have any listening material at all, which I find rather confusing.
+Types of the listening activities used are: · Identifying degree of dissatisfaction · Completing tables · Underlying words mentioned in an audio text · Listening to telephone conversations and answering wh-questions · Filling in blanks in documents · Concentrating on special phrases and translating them · Identifying differences between versions of conversations · Listening and reconstructing the text in writing

 The three remaining sections of the site are rather disappointing.
 First of all the idioms section is nothing but a collection of phrases (not necessarily idiomatic) , placed under categories according to different situations (telephoning and complaining), and subdivided according to different functions: For example “How can I help you?” or “I’d like to speak to …” or “I wish to register a complaint”.
 This section would be more useful if it provided practice, for example through audio and written dialogues and tasks

 The Grammar section has very little to offer.
 The table of contents includes 18 grammar points but provides theoretical material for only half of them and exercises for only two of them.
 This section seems to be under heavy construction and is very incomplete.
 The good thing is, however, that the exercises, which are already offered, are updated, being web type exercises in colored background and with feedback.
 The material provided focuses on tenses while many other grammatical points are going to be added.
-The types of exercises used are:
+The types of exercises used are: · Matching items by dragging them from the right to the left · Identifying words and typing in boxes · Identifying grammatical terms (multiple choice) · Matching words with grammatical terms and typing them in boxes · Choosing correct answers to questions (multiple choice) · Typing the correct form of verbs Feedback is given stating whether the answer is correct or not, and the score.
+If the answer is wrong it says: “sorry!
+Try again”.
+There is a box showing the correct answers if we click on it.

-4. Site Evaluation
+4. Site Evaluation a.
+Describe your

 Although the site presents a number of problems and drawbacks, I think it is worth visiting and using it because the advantages it offers to the users outnumber its limitations.
 Besides, taking into consideration the fact that the site is under heavy construction justifies some of its weaknesses and allows scope for improvement.
+Before I

-Before I come to a conclusion I would like to discuss its most characteristic features, its positive and negative aspects as broadly as I can.
+come to a conclusion I would like to discuss its most characteristic features,

 Something that makes the surfer cautious from the beginning is the fact that the author of the site does not make himself easily available.
 There is no information about him or the history of the site and one has to search the copyright section to find his e-mail address.
 Nowhere else in the site is there any possibility of interaction with him and he does not ask for feedback.